-Perform many routine tasks right from the IDE, thanks to Version Control Systems integration, support for remote deployment, databases/SQL, command-line tools, Vagrant, Composer, REST Client, and many other tools.
+Perform many routine tasks right from the IDE, thanks to the Version Control Systems integration, support for remote deployment, databases/SQL, command-line tools, Docker, Composer, REST Client, and many other tools.

-All the features of WebStorm are included into PhpStorm, and full-fledged support for PHP and Databases/SQL support are added on top.
+All the features in WebStorm are included into PhpStorm, with full-fledged support for PHP and Databases/SQL support added on top.

 Hundreds of inspections take care of verifying your code as you type, analyzing the whole project.
-PHPDoc support, code (re)arranger and formatter, quick-fixes, and other features help you write neat code that’s easy to maintain.
+PHPDoc support, code (re)arranger and formatter, quick-fixes, and other features help you write neat code that is easy to maintain.

-Refactor your code reliably with safe Rename, Move, Delete, Extract Method, Inline Variable, Push members Up / Pull members Down, Change Signature, and many other refactorings.
-Language-specific refactorings help you perform project-wide changes in a matter of a few clicks, and can be safely undone.
+Refactor your code reliably with the safe Rename, Move, Delete, Extract Method, Inline Variable, Push members Up / Pull members Down, Change Signature, and many other refactorings.
+Language-specific refactorings help you perform project-wide changes in a matter of clicks, which can all be safely undone.

 @phpstorm's code completion is incredibly useful.